artemik/r2dbc-jdbc-vertx-issue-190/README.md

 - Spring WebFlux, Vertx: **19 sec**

 ## Conclusions
-- In WebFlux (the main usage environment for R2DBC), without custom LoopResources or warmup (it's the default setup as per R2DBC documentation, because those aren't mentioned there), R2DBC shows **22.5 sec** (25% slower than JDBC).
+- In WebFlux (the main usage environment for R2DBC), without custom LoopResources or warmup (it's the default setup as per R2DBC documentation, because those aren't mentioned there), R2DBC shows **22.5 sec** (**25% slower than JDBC**).
-- Most likely you'd use the Spring's DatabaseClient - it shows even slower: **31.5 sec** (75% slower than JDBC).
+- In WebFlux, most likely you'd use the Spring's DatabaseClient - it shows even slower: **31.5 sec** (**75% slower than JDBC**).
 However, DatabaseClient is something on top of R2DBC, and even though it's not a full ORM, a more fair comparison would probably be to Hibernate than raw JDBC (Hibernate wasn't tested here).
 Anyway, DatabaseClient still seems too slow, and I expect Hibernate to perform better (especially with projections/DTOs), even without 1st level Hibernate cache.
-- Weird specific case - in WebFlux, without custom LoopResources but with (!) warmup (who is supposed to make things faster), the performance drops to **41.5 secs** (130% or 2.3 times slower than JDBC).
+- Weird case - in WebFlux, without custom LoopResources but with (!) warmup (who is supposed to make things faster), the performance drops to **41.5 secs** (**130% or 2.3 times slower than JDBC**).
-- So in WebFlux, R2DBC definitely performs noticeably slower and seems to be affected somehow by WebFlux environment specifically, because in standalone cases R2DBC performs close to other drivers.
+- So **in WebFlux, R2DBC definitely performs noticeably slower and seems to be affected somehow by WebFlux environment**, because in standalone cases R2DBC performs close to other drivers.
 - Vertx DB driver performs great in both standalone and WebFlux environments, and close to JDBC (especially in standalone).
 It doesn't seem to be affected by WebFlux like R2DBC.
 Though it's still ~19 secs in WebFlux vs 18 secs in standalone.